 "Like you couldn't explain what you were asking me for?"
 No response.
 Severus sighed and did something he never thought he'd be doing.
 He sat down next to Harry, and Harry flinched away slightly.
 "Tell me why you need to know."
 Harry shook his head, but Severus roughly caught his chin and forced his gaze to his.
 "Tell me, Mr. Potter."

 Severus took the time to slowly appraise Potter's appearance, and what he saw was not reassuring.
 The once sparkling eyes were slightly dull with shame and guilt and large dark bags under his eyes showed his lack of sleep.
 He didn't comment on it and he pushed away from the boy and coolly moved around the desk, leaning over a potion he'd been working on throughout the class.
 He bottled some of it before turning back to Harry, watching as the boy squirmed in his seat.

 Severus paused, carefully thinking about how to do this, if he approached it directly Potter would run and deny everything.
 "The answer is yes.
 There is a potion that can change the parentage.
-There's a problem though, to use the potion before the child's birth can possibly kill the unborn.
-It's best to wait until at least a week after the birth before administering it.
+However," he stressed quickly when the boy's head snapped up, "to use the potion before the child's birth can possibly kill the unborn.
+It is best to wait until at least a week after the birth before administering it.
 For whom are you asking this?"

 Harry's mind produced a likely alibi, momentarily relieved to know that there was at least something he could do.
 "A friend."

 "Does your friend attend this school?"